 Madelene Cassandra Tan is on the same page.
-She shares that she has allowed her 7 year old son supervised freedom since he was in K1.
+She shares that she has allowed her 7-year-old son supervised freedom since he was in K1.
 She lets him go up to her sister’s house by himself but under her watchful eyes from downstairs.
-“I also let him go up or down from my in law & parents' house with me waiting for him downstairs & calling them to double confirm that he had either come down or went up.
-He also went to the Singapore Post to help me post the mails monthly, with me waiting at the car park,” she adds.
+“I also let him go up or down from my in-law & parents’ house with me waiting for him downstairs & calling them to double confirm that he had either come down or went up.
+He also went to the Singapore Post to help me post the emails monthly, with me waiting at the car park,” she adds.

-Some parents even issue hand phones to their kids so that they are able to stay in touch in the event of a miscommunication or emergency.
+Some parents even issue handphones to their kids so that they are able to stay in touch in the event of miscommunication or emergency.